Drake-Rochelle/3DS-Storefront/README.md

 3DS Storefront is a homebrew app that allows you to host stores and download files from them straight onto your 3DS!

 ### HOW TO MAKE CUSTOM STOREFRONT
+# V0.3
+To make a custom storefront, simply create a folder on your pc with your storefront's files/folders.
+Then, download the 3DS Storefront Tool from [here](https://github.com/Drake-Rochelle/3DS-Storefront/releases/tag/V0.3) and extract it.
+Then, run storefront.bat.
+This will bring you to a google log in page.
+Log in with whichever account you want the storefront to be under.
+Then click "Advanced>Go to 3DS Storefront Tool (unsafe)>Continue" (this only showes up because google hasn't published the program).
+Then, enter in ```storefront create "C:/Path/To/Your/Storefront/Folder"```.
+It will then begin creating your storefront.
+After creating your storefront, you can add files to your folder on your pc then run storefront.bat and enter ```storefront push "C:/Path/To/Your/Storefront/Folder"```.
+This will update the storefront to match your local folder and will only process the new files to save you time.
+If you want to only add files and not delete any, you can use ```storefront push "C:/Path/To/Your/Storefront/Folder" --add-only```.

 # V0.2
 To make a custom storefront, you don't need to host any servers or anything.
 All you need is a google drive account.
 To start, go to your desired google drive and create a new folder.
 You can name it whatever you want.